sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * cards_db() is a context manager which returs a cards.cardsDB obj. and on the returning obj path is called.
 * as card_db is always needed we can create a fixture

+### Keeping Mock & Implementation in sync with autospec

+* By default a mock can accept any arguments so its very flexible by default
+* Mock drift can occure when you are mocking changes and test doesnot.
+* Mock drift can be cured using autospec